woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 ## Wang Shizhen

-Wang’s relationship with Li had the biggest impact on the publication of the Bencao Gangmu.
+Wang’s relationship with Li had the biggest impact on the publication of the _Bencao Gangmu_.
 Wang was a popular scholar during the 16th century.
 He was popular with the elite class and held high positions of power after passing the highest level of the exams in 1567.
 While having major political influence in China throughout his life, he also was a major figure in the literary sphere in Beijing.
 He was also one of the key leaders in a literary movement known as the, gu wenci, or the English equivalent, the Archaist Movement.
-His relationship with Li was nonexistent before Li asked him to write a preface for the Bencao Gangmu.
+His relationship with Li was nonexistent before Li asked him to write a preface for the _Bencao Gangmu_.
 Wang used beautifully illustrated poetry, comparisons between Li and other scholars, and mentioned his education and source of research to create a powerful image of Li.
-This recreation of Li’s reputation had a large impact on the future of the Bencao Gangmu, while Wang’s involvement created the initial popularity and influenced its marketing throughout China and eventually the rest of the world.
+This recreation of Li’s reputation had a large impact on the future of the _Bencao Gangmu_, while Wang’s involvement created the initial popularity and influenced its marketing throughout China and eventually the rest of the world.

 <param ve-image
        label="Girl with a Pearl Earring"